EventStore/EventStore/docs/networking.md

 ## Replication protocol

-The TCP protocol is used internally for cluster nodes to replicate with each other.
-It happens over the [internal](#internal) TCP communication.
+Replication between cluster nodes uses a proprietary TCP-based protocol.
+Options for configuring the internal replication protocol are described below.

 ### Interface and port